Seagate/halon/doc/architecture/data-model/index.rst

 Elements and their properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This view, on the left hand side, is a logical data model.
-The elements
+The
-on the left hand side all appear in `layered abstract structures`_.
+elements on the left hand side all appear
-We focus here on the properties of each element and comment on the entity
+in :doc:`../layered-abstract-structures/index`.
+We focus here on the
-relationship model.
+properties of each element and comment on the entity relationship

-.. _layered abstract structures: ../layered-abstract-structures/index.html
+model.

 Furthermore, the right hand side introduces a meta-logical data model:
 we model data entities, instances of which can be seen on the left hand